An Introduction to Stochastic Calculus and Itô's Lemma

 Therefore

-If you want to dig deeper, Øksendal’s book2 (Chapter 3) and Gardiner3 (Chapter 4.2) have the full details.
+For more detail, Øksendal’s book2 (Chapter 3) and Gardiner3 (Chapter 4.2) work through the full argument.

 Random Fluctuations through Brownian Motion